 Throughout the centuries, many false teachers—like the Gnostics, Arius and Nestorius—sought to pollute the pure teachings of God's Word.
 But the Holy Church remained orthodox and continued as one until the 11th century, when the Great Schism in 1054 A.D. divided the Church into East and West, Orthodox and Roman Catholic.

 The Protestant Reformation of the 16th century, which reshaped Christianity in the West had very little influence on the Church in the East.
+One of the tragedies of the Reformation of AD 1,500 was that individuals began to interpret Scripture themselves, each in the way they saw best.
 As the newborn Protestantism, developed into what is now over 40,000 denominations in North America and Europe, the Eastern Church, already believing in the absolute purity of the Scripture and sacramental life, continued to flourish in spite of persecutions and setbacks.

 This faith of the Indian church continued with very little changes until the 1500s when European Christians arrived in Goa.
 The Roman Catholic arrival brought many challenges as they and the Asian church sought to reconcile differences in faith and practice.
 The expression of Christianity that emerged as both fully Asian and true to its apostolic roots was strengthened when the Church of Antioch sent a delegation to install Bishop Mar Thoma I as the first Indian Metropolitan.

 Within this rich tapestry of ancient faith, Believers Eastern Church—originally "Believers Church"—functioned as part of the larger Body of Christ until the consecration of Dr. K.P.
-Yohannan as our first episcopa.
+Yohannan as our first episcopa in line with the Apostolic succession of the Holy Church.
 With the consent of the CSI Bishop's Council, The Most Rev. Dr. K.J.
 Samuel acted as chief celebrant of the consecration service.
 The then Rt.
 Rev. Dr. J.W.
 Gladstone, and Rt.
 Rev. Dr. D.G.
 Devakadasham were co-celebrants along with many other active bishops in office and church leaders.
-In 2017, we officially changed the name of our church to "Believers Eastern Church" to better express our roots in the ancient and orthodox faith.
+In 2017, we officially changed the name of our church to "Believers Eastern Church" to better express our roots in the ancient and Orthodox Church.

-Seven bishops in apostolic succession participated in Moran Mor Athanasius Yohan Metropolitan's consecration
+Seven bishops in apostolic succession participated in Moran Mor Athanasius Yohan I Metropolitan's consecration

 Believers Eastern Church’s love for Christ and compassion for the poor has been enriched by embracing the historic faith in a deeper way, and it has better equipped us to help and serve the needs of all peoples regardless of caste, creed or religion.